⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 • K.I.D.S.S. for Kids, Inc. (Kindness Is Doing Something Special for Kids) supports the hospital’s Department of Family Services, which includes art and music therapists, social workers and child life specialists.
 The board’s main fundraising event is the annual Aon Step Up for Kids presented by KPMG stair climb.
 For more information, contact Ted McCartan at TMcCartan@luriechildrens.org or 312.227.7280.

 • Little Heroes League was established to help babies born with multiple health challenges achieve their best life outcomes by funding early life care coordination both in and out of the hospital.
 Many public and private insurers do not identify these babies immediately after they are born and take 6 months or more to offer them care coordination assistance if they offer it at all.
 This means that the most critically ill newborns who require multiple complex treatments cannot receive care coordination covered by insurance during this critical developmental time in their lives.
 Care coordination will help ensure the babies receive the right care, at the right time, in the right place.
-For more information, contact Angela Mudd at amudd@luriechildrens.org or 312.227.7254.
+For more information, contact Madeline Zandhaus at mzandhuis@luriechildrens.org

 Impact Delivered to Your Inbox